Imran Stanton Cooper

 In drafting · Currently embedded in state bills as Division III

 Lane 3 is the most-from-scratch chapter set of the compendium.
-The proposed architecture extends compulsory education through approximately age twenty-five (not eighteen, not twenty-two); requires every citizen to maintain a twelfth-grade-or-higher competency across all subjects until age fifty as the condition of abundance access; deploys the Vitruvian Quotient framework as the enhancement layer for assessment; uses the Civic Robot Corps to make every school a productive site (each school stays in place and receives robotic capacity for manufacture, repair, and build operations); and routes the post-education citizen into Human Corps Services across volunteer civic work, local public safety, libraries, the general labour corps that supervises the robotics fleet, and the U.S. military, with political eligibility gated behind genuine post-education service experience to approximately age thirty.
+The proposed architecture extends compulsory education through approximately age twenty-five (not eighteen, not twenty-two).
+Every citizen maintains a twelfth-grade-or-higher competency across all subjects until age fifty as the condition of abundance access.
+The Vitruvian Quotient framework deploys as the enhancement layer for assessment.
+The Civic Robot Corps makes every school a productive site: each school stays in place and receives robotic capacity for manufacture, repair, and build operations.
+The post-education citizen routes into Human Corps Services across volunteer civic work, local public safety, libraries, the general labor corps that supervises the robotics fleet, and the U.S. military.
+Political eligibility is gated behind genuine post-education service experience to approximately age thirty.

 Education provisions in the current compendium live inside Division III of every drafted state bill (for Kentucky, KRS Chapter 156 sections).
 A standalone Education Act drafted at state and federal scale is the next major drafting milestone.